-Operational Non-Financial risk
+Non-Financial risk

-Operational Non-Financial risk is the potential for loss resulting from inadequate or failed internal processes or systems, human errors or misconduct or external events.
+Non-Financial risk is the potential for loss resulting from inadequate or failed internal processes or systems, human errors or misconduct or external events.

-A risk based methodology has been adopted by the Company to conduct its own assessment of operational non-financial risk economic capital.
+A risk-based methodology has been adopted by the Company to conduct its own assessment of operational non-financial risk economic capital.
 This methodology incorporates a purpose-built operational non-financial risk capital model that uses the seven Basel event-types for risk categorization and leverages the Company's own loss data, representative consortium data and scenario analysis.

 The Company recognises the benefits of using scenario analysis to assess and manage exposure to high severity, low frequency events which could potentially arise and expose the Company to loss.
 Scenario analysis is incorporated into the Company's determination of appropriate capital requirements.
-In order to determine the appropriate level of operational non-financial risk capital to be held, the Company employs an expert panel to review and assess the Company's operational loss event history and potential exposure to relevant scenarios across the seven Basel event-type categories.
-The results of the expert-panel assessment of scenarios combined with historic loss frequency results, are used in the Operational non-financial risk economic capital model to calculate the internal capital requirement at a 99.95% confidence interval.
+In order to determine the appropriate level of non-financial risk capital to be held, the Company employs an expert panel to review and assess the Company's operational loss event history and potential exposure to relevant scenarios across the seven Basel event-type categories.
+The results of the expert-panel assessment of scenarios combined with historic loss frequency results, are used in the non-financial risk economic capital model to calculate the internal capital requirement at a 99.95% confidence interval.

-In addition to the holding of capital to mitigate the impact of operational non-financial risk issues, the Company applies a risk management framework to manage and mitigate risk, including internal controls, limits and governance processes.
+In addition to the holding of capital to mitigate the impact of non-financial risk issues, the Company applies a risk management framework to manage and mitigate risk, including internal controls, limits and governance processes.
 This framework incorporates the regular review of top and emerging risks to ensure they are managed appropriately within the Company's risk appetite.
-A three lines of defence approach to managing Operational non-financial risk is applied, where operational non-financial risk is managed by the Lines of Business and corporate functions as the first line of defence and overseen by the second line of defence Risk Management function.
+A three lines of defence approach to managing non-financial risk is applied, where non-financial risk is managed by the Lines of Business and corporate functions as the first line of defence and overseen by the second line of defence Risk Management function.
 Governance comprises a robust committee structure and a comprehensive risk management framework.
-Key programs in the ongoing review of the Company's risk profile include the Risk & Control Self-Assessment ("RCSA"), an established process used by our business function to identify the key risks associate with their business activities and the controls required for risk mitigation.
+Key programs in the ongoing review of the Company's risk profile include the Risk & Control Self-Assessment ("RCSA"), an established process used by our business function to assess the key risks associate with their business activities and the controls required for risk mitigation.
 The RCSA process provides a forward-looking view on the Company's risk profile, enabling proactive prevention, mitigation and management of risk.

-Template 32 below sets out the Operational non-financial risk own funds requirements and risk weighted exposure amounts for the Company as at 31 October 2022 and as at 31 October 2021.
+Template 33 below sets out the non-financial risk own funds requirements and risk weighted exposure amounts for the Company as at 31 October 2023 and as at 31 October 2022.
 The time periods are defined as follow:

-For template as at 31 October 2022 For template as at 31 October 2021
+For template as at 31 October 2023 For template as at 31 October 2022

-Last year 31 October 2022 31 October 2021
+Last year 31 October 2023 31 October 2022

-Year-2 31 October 2021 31 October 2020
+Year-2 31 October 2022 31 October 2021

-Year-3 31 October 2020 31 October 2019
+Year-3 31 October 2021 31 October 2020